neiam/git-friends/README-release.md

 ### 2. Release Job
 - Runs only on version tags (`v*`)
-- Builds release binaries for all supported platforms
+- Builds release binaries on native platforms using a matrix strategy
-- Uses cross-compilation for different architectures
+- Uses modern Rust toolchain with caching
 - Strips binaries to reduce size
 - Creates platform-specific archives (.tar.gz for Unix, .zip for Windows)